NativeScript/NativeScript/DevelopmentWorkflow.md

 ```

 ## Platform declarations
-To update the platform declarations you can run:
+To update the platform declarations (the ios.d.ts-es) you can run:
 ```
 npm install
 npm run dev-declarations